 Web Page Item Description Reboot Click on the Reboot button to reboot the system.
 Toggle Help Click on the Toggle Help button to see a short description of some of the web page items.
-First click on the Toggle Help button, and you wil see a question mark (?) appear next to some of the web page items.
+First click on the Toggle Help button, and you will see a question mark (?) appear next to some of the web page items.
 Move the mouse pointer to hover over a question mark to see a short description of a specific web page item.

-Note You must click on the Save button and then the Reboot button for the changes to take effect.
+Note You must click on the Save button for the changes to take effect.